LAW1223/Bunny/README.md

 * 2024.06.15 🔥 **ArXiv paper is released!**
 * 2024.06.13 🔥 **MMR benchmark and MMR-data are released!**

+## How to Add a New Model to MMR Benchmark

+* If your model is on HuggingFace, please create an Issue to provide the following information:
+  - Model ID
+  - Chat template
+  - Preferred sampling parameters

+  We will then add the necessary script to our repository and handle the inference and evaluation for you.

+* If you prefer to run inference on your model yourself or create a PR to add your model to our repository, please follow the instructions in the evaluation section.

 ## 📇 Contents
 - [MMR-benchmark](#%EF%B8%8F-mmr-benchmark)
 - [Evaluation](#-evaluation)